MarioLisbona/CA-T1A1-workbook/README.md

 ### **Boolean Type**

-#### bool
+#### **bool**

 Python 3 has a Boolean data type.
 Objects that are of a Boolean type can be either True or False.
 Python expressions are often evaluated in a Boolean context.
 This gives rise to the expressions of "truthy" and "falsey".
-Obviously the boolean expressions True and False represent theie counterparts of truthy and falsey but non-boolean objects can also be expressed as being truthy or falsey.
+Obviously the boolean expressions True and False represent truthy and falsey resepectivley but non-boolean objects can also be expressed as being truthy or falsey.

-Boolean aer considered numeric in Python.
-As such, they can be used for arithmetic oepations and can be compared to numbers.
+Boolean data types are considered to be numeric in Python.
+As such, they can be used for math operations and can be compared to numbers.
 This is where truthy and falsey come into play for non boolean objects.
 Any non-zero object will be considered truthy.
 And any zero object, empty sequence or collection or None objects will be considered falsey.
 (Estefania Cassingena Navone 2020) [^48]

 ```py
 >>> list_a = []